CircleCI-Public/orb-tools-orb/MIGRATION.md

 # Migration Guide

+## v12.0.0

+Version 12 of orb-tools enhances the contributor experience by removing the roadblock of needing to publish a development orb for testing.
+Orbs are now _injected_ dynamically into the pipeline, allowing for orb testing without the need for access to a publishing token.

+_Note: If you are upgrading from 11.x to 12.x proceed here.
+If you are upgrading from an earlier version, please see the [migration guide for v11.x](https://github.com/CircleCI-Public/orb-tools-orb/blob/v11.6.1/MIGRATION.md)._

+### Notable Changes:

+- **Removed the need for a dev publishing token**
+  - Previously, after the orb was built, it would be published to a development tag and referenced in the test pipeline.
+This required a publishing token to be present in the dev pipeline.
+   - The dynamic configuration system allows us to inject the orb directly into the pipeline as an "in-line" orb, allowing for orb testing without the need for access to a publishing token.
+- **Snake_Case Renamed Components**
+  - To keep consistency with CircleCI's _native_ configuration schema, all components and parameters have been renamed to use snake_case.
+  (Example: `parameter-name` -> `parameter_name`)
+- **RC010 - Check for Snake_Case**
+  - The `review` job will automatically check for snake_case naming conventions and provide an error if it detects a violation.
+This (like all RC checks) can be skipped.

+### How to Migrate

+1. Clone your orb project locally.
+1. Create a new branch for upgrading your pipeline
+   - `git checkout -b orb-tools-12-migration`
+1. Copy the `migrate.sh` script from this repository into your project's root directory.
+1. Run the script
+   - `chmod +x migrate.sh`
+   - `./migrate.sh`

+After executing the script, your orb's component names, and parameters will be converted to snake_case.
+References to components and parameters within your config files will also be updated.
+You will also see the reference to your orb will also be removed from the `test-deploy` job.
+This is because the orb will now be injected dynamically into the pipeline.
 ## v11.0.0

 Version 11.0.0 of orb-tools is composed of a major re-write that greatly changes and improves the way orbs are deployed, makes use of CircleCI's [dynamic configuration](https://circleci.com/docs/2.0/dynamic-config/), and can even automatically test for best practices.